ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 ### Installation ###

 If you are running this interface on an existing Hadoop cluster, you can probably skip steps 1-3 below unless you want to install your own copy of Hadoop for local (pseudo-distributed) testing. **Note**: If you don't have access to local file storage on each of the nodes in your Hadoop cluster, you may need to create duplicate versions of the Curator build on some shared network location (accessible from each Hadoop node) so that each node can run a separate instance.
 This is the case for the version tested at UIUC, and it requires additional configuration on your end.
-See the section [Configuring Curator without Installing Software on Hadoop Nodes][] for more information.
+See the section **Configuring Curator without Installing Software on Hadoop Nodes** below for more information.

 1. Make sure that Java 1.6.x, ssh, and sshd are installed on your system.